 Audience: The Core of Every Great Brand

-Successful business, therefore, realize that the customer experience and perceptions can be tightly controlled and planned in such a way that their brand is seen as a different choice, or even the only correct choice for their customer base.
-In fact, the customer is where it all starts.
-In working to understand a customer base and what drives them, and in crafting a selective, finely-tuned experience to excite and engage that customer, a business takes the first steps and goes from being just another industry competitor to being the best choice for a particular type of customer to make.
+One thing all successful brands have in common: they recognize that the customer experience and perceptions can be tightly controlled and planned in such a way that their brand is seen as the only correct choice for their customer base.
+When you understand customer base and what drives their purchase decisions, you can create a selective, finely-tuned experience to excite and engage that customer.

 The best brands understand the value of knowing their customer.
 There is nothing more valuable to a business’s brand marketing efforts than having a deep understanding of what their customer cares about.
-What are their hopes and dreams?
-What are their goals?
-What frustrates them, and what keeps them from choosing between one company and the competition?
-This kind of deep-dive mentality, getting to know the core audience and using that knowledge to connect with them on their level is what separates the wannabes from the greatest brands.
-Only when a business truly knows their audience can they inspire that audience and create the kind of message and content that resonates and motivates them.
+When you know what your customer is all about, you connect with them on their level, and that’s what separates the “wanna-bes” from the brands that see explosive growth.

-What all of this comes down to is, the core of branding is about knowing an audience better than they know themselves.
-When a brand knows exactly what their customer cares about and creates messaging that shows they care about those things too, the market rewards them.
+What all of this comes down to is, when you know an audience better than they know themselves – when your messaging, design, and customer experience are in line with their life expectations and deepest desires – you become the only choice and dominate the competition.
 The biggest failure of a brand is one that tries to position to sell to anyone and everyone.
-At best this lack of focus creates unpredictable results, and at worst it dilutes the message and fails to connect or resonate with any audience at all.
-A simple rule of thumb: Ensure the message speaks to someone, or it’s speaking to no one.
+Lack of focus creates unpredictable results, and often fails to connect or resonate with any audience at all.
+A simple rule of thumb: Ensure the message speaks to someone specific.
+If it doesn’t, it’s speaking to no one.

 Tell us what you think